l0kifs/task-context-mcp/README.md

 - **archived_at**: Timestamp when archived (if applicable)
 - **archivation_reason**: Reason for archiving
 - **created_at**: When artifact was created

+**Note**: Multiple artifacts of the same type can exist per task context.
+For example, a CV analysis context might have 5 different rules, 3 practices, 2 prompts, and several learnings.

 ## Development